xlxs4/constraint-based-metabolic-modeling/README.md

 Through metabolism we can also produce biofuels ([here](https://www.science.org/doi/10.1126/science.1114736), [here](https://link.springer.com/article/10.1007/s00253-007-1163-x) and [here](https://www.sciencedirect.com/science/article/pii/S0092867421000957)) or [healthy food](https://www.sciencedirect.com/science/article/pii/S1096717620300331), [biopolymers](https://www.sciencedirect.com/science/article/pii/S1096717619300886), [amino acids](https://www.sciencedirect.com/science/article/pii/S1096717619301004) and more.

 ## TODO: Math stuff

+The enzymes that facilitate all of these chemical reactions are produced through a process which involves some cell genes.
+How much of an enzyme is produced has to do with how much the corresponding gene or genes are used (expressed).
+Recent advances in Synthetic Biology (such as [being able to modify a single DNA base](https://www.nature.com/articles/nature24644), [rapidly delete endogenous genes](https://www.nature.com/articles/srep17874), [insert entirely new genes](https://www.science.org/doi/full/10.1126/science.aac9373), or onto something more metabolism-related, [regulate enzyme expression](https://www.sciencedirect.com/science/article/pii/S240547122030418X)) mean that we now can directly intervene and change a cell to have it do our bidding.
+That means we now have to understand what exactly to change in the cell to have the desirable results.
+In other words, we need to better understand how, systematically, changes at the gene level affect an organism's metabolism.

+To do this, we can use a great variety of techniques, some of which can be found [here](https://www.nature.com/articles/nrg3643).
+We use something called COBRA (COnstraint-Based Reconstruction and Analysis) which means you gather details on all of the chemical reactions that are encoded for by the genes of the organisms; the reactions [are linked to specific genes](https://www.nature.com/articles/nbt.3956).
+Then, we can use an optimization technique called [Flux Balance Analysis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3108565/) to predict how the enzymes work, and thus to predict how the reaction set would change if the genes were modified.

+TODO: Continue

 ## TODO: Code stuff